A return-to-work plan is based on your injuries and what you can and can’t do at work. Find out the purpose of a plan and what a plan includes.

 A: All medical and hospital costs associated with your work-related injury are paid directly by the WCB.
 This includes artificial limbs, braces and orthopedic and prosthetic aids.
 If you incur out-of-pocket expenses for prescriptions and other medical supplies prescribed by your health-care professional, the WCB will pay for them when the receipts are submitted with your claim number.
 The WCB will reimburse on faxed, emailed or copies of receipts.
 Keep your original receipts for 12 months in case an audit is required.

 A: The WCB pays appropriate travel and living expenses if out-of-pocket expenses are incurred to receive treatment out of province.
-You should get approval from your case manager before leaving the province to ensure compensation benefits are continued.
+You should get approval from your customer care facilitator before leaving the province to ensure compensation benefits are continued.
 Out-of-province treatment is paid for at Saskatchewan rates, except in special circumstances.

 A: If you cannot return to your previous job because of work restrictions caused by your injury, the WCB may pay for alterations to your home, vehicle or workplace to reduce or offset those restrictions and enable a return to work.
 Career counselling, job search assistance and job training may also be provided.